An Exegetical Commentary

 "Our God is able to deliver us from the furnace of blazing fire; and He will deliver us out of your hand, O king.
 But even if He does not, let it be known to you, O king, that we are not going to serve your gods or worship the golden image that you have set up" (Dan 3:18).

-Both of these shades of meaning have merit, but the distinction between the two interpretations is not inconsequential.
-For the disciples to have "faith in Yeshua" would mean they continued to believe in and confess Yeshua as Savior and Lord and refused to recant in the face of all tests and trials.
-The value of the translation "faithfulness of Yeshua" is that it emphasizes that salvation begins not with humans but with the faithfulness of Yeshua who trusted in His heavenly Father, left the comfort of heaven to redeem mankind, demonstrated loyalty to please His Father by living in obedience to and producing the works of righteousness required by the Torah, and then finally laid down His life as an atoning sacrifice (John 4:34; 8:29; Gal 4:4f; Phil 2:5-8).
+The value of the translation "faithfulness of Yeshua" is that it emphasizes that salvation begins not with humans but with the faithfulness of Yeshua who trusted in His heavenly Father, left the comfort of heaven to redeem mankind, demonstrated loyalty to please His Father by living in obedience to and producing the works of righteousness required by the Torah, and then finally laid down His life as an atoning sacrifice (John 4:34; 8:29; Gal 4:4f; Php 2:5-8).
 Yeshua is the author and perfecter of the believer's faith (Heb 12:2; cf. Eph 2:8).
 The "faithfulness of Messiah" then becomes the model for the faithfulness and discipleship of the followers of Yeshua (1Pet 2:21).
+The NIV captures this sense with its translation "remain faithful to Jesus."

 So it will be in the last of the last days that no matter what deception the devil or the anti-messiah may use to try to discourage or defeat God's people, disciples will persist in their confidence in the Lord.
 Peter noted that there would be mockers who would test the faithful by challenging (and mocking) them with the question "where is the promise of His coming?"
 (2Pet 3:4).
 Regardless of what may be conjectured about when Yeshua may return, unfulfilled predictions prove nothing about the reliability of His promise of to return.
 The loyalty of true disciples cannot be swayed by the foolishness of such hoaxes, but instead they will endure to the end because of their trusting faithfulness.